-According to the National Cancer Institute SEER database, multiple myeloma is the second most common hematologic cancer with a U.S. incidence rate of 32,270 and a relapse or refractory patient population of 43,727.
-In 2022, Datamonitor Healthcare estimated the MM dollar market size to be over \$23B in 2023 and is forecasted to increase to nearly \$47B in 2031.
+According to the National Cancer Institute SEER database, multiple myeloma (MM) is the third most common hematologic cancer with a U.S. incidence rate of 36,110 and a relapse or refractory patient population of 43,727.
+In 2024, Global Data estimated MM global market to be over \$24B in 2024 and is forecasted to increase to nearly \$29B in 2032.
 The increase in drug sales over this period will be mainly driven by the increasing incidence of MM with the U.S. market remaining the largest potential market.
 It is believed the largest growth will occur in patients receiving at least three lines of treatment because of the expanding elderly population, increases in treatment population and increasing rates of survival from earlier lines of treatment.
-According to data obtained from Decision Resource Group, over 40% of patients in later lines of therapy, while eligible, refuse treatment because of higher treatment failure, severity of adverse events and difficulty of treatment dosing regimen.
-The average response rates for patients receiving their fourth and fifth-line treatment are 15% and 8% response rates, respectively.
-Additionally, the mOS for these patients also decreases by line of therapy and is less than 9 months post third-line treatment.
+According to data obtained from Decision Resources Group, over 40% of patients in later lines of therapy, while eligible, refuse treatment because of higher treatment failure, severity of adverse events and difficulty of treatment dosing regimen.

-Based on the iopofosine Phase 1 and Phase 2 product profile demonstrated in fifth-line patients to date, we believe iopofosine may address the unmet medical need in the heavily pre-treated patient population described above.
+Based on the iopofosine Phase 1 and Phase 2 product profile we observed in fifth-line patients to date, we believe iopofosine may address the unmet medical need in the heavily pre-treated patient population described above.